bullgom/data_graph/README.md

 - RootDataNode: Instead of other node generting data, this node's data is generated from external source
   - `put` method: A data is given by external mechanism

+## Future Work

+- Making the arguments for generating functions as key word arguments